11:30 am, October 1, 2014.

 After a classic late night evening in Madrid, we slept in until 11:30 in the morning.

-The first thing we did was head off to the Reina Sofia, the premiere modern art museum in Madrid, which Al refers to as “that place you dragged me to”.
+The first thing we did was head off to the Reina Sofia, the premiere modern art museum in Madrid, which Al later referred to as “that place you dragged me to”.

-Al wasn’t all that impressed with the ‘modernness’ of the modern art, complaining that “everything in it has got to be at least a hundred years old”.
+Al wasn’t all that impressed with the ‘modernness’ of the modern art, complaining that “everything in here has got to be at least a hundred years old”.

 I was in my element, seeing the work of so many modern masters in person!
 Picasso showed up all over the museum, in the form of sculptures, drawings and paintings.
 This painting, called ‘Dead Birds’, shows Picasso’s foray into ‘Cubism’.

 Juan Gris, another Spanish artist, showed up along with work by the Spanish artists Salvador Dali and Miro.

 Modern artists of other countries were also well-represented.
 When we were there the biggest temporary exhibition was of the works of Richard Hamilton, a British artist in the forefront of the 50s pop art movement.

 The graphic art section showed many works from a Spanish perspective.